carpentries-incubator/machine-learning-novice-sklearn/_episodes/01-introduction.md

 > 2. What kind of input data does that machine learning system use to make predictions/classifications?
 > 3. Is there any evidence that your interaction with the system contributes to further training?
 > 4. Do you have any examples of the system failing?
->
-> Write your answers into the etherpad.

 {: .challenge}

-# Transition to supervised learning: regression with sklearn

-Some blurb here about the flow of the lesson, and a lead into the next lesson on regression using sklearn.

 {% include links.md %}